 If you ask us to stop sending direct marketing communications to you, we will keep the minimum amount of information (e.g. name, address or email address) to ensure we adhere with such requests.

-In some circumstances you can ask us to delete your data: see Request for erasure [LINK TO: Request for erasure under Your Legal Rights] for further information.
+In some circumstances you can ask us to delete your data: see Request for erasure in Your Legal Rights section of this page for further information.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data: